A warm welcome awaits you in the shadow of Hadrian’s Wall

 Car Parking and Arrival

-Once booked in, guests may park one car on their pitch or next to their Wigwam cabin or lodge.
+Once checked in, guests may park one car on their pitch or next to their Wigwam cabin or lodge.
 Any additional cars can be left in the car park at an additional charge but space is limited.
-There is no parking next to the Castle Pods (with the exception of the Warkworth Castle Pod) and there is a short, but steep walk to the Castle Pods down a gravelled path from the car parking area.
+There is no parking next to the Castle Pods (with the exception of the Accessible Warkworth Castle Pod) and there is a short, but steep walk to the Castle Pods down a gravelled path from the car parking area.
 There is one level designated car parking space outside our Warkworth accessible pod.

 Reception and Shop